malin-nilsson/RestaurantBookingApp/README.md

 ## Overview
 This is a school project where we were tasked to create a restaurant website and booking system using React and TypeScript on the frontend and Node.js, Express and MongoDB on the backend.

-The restaurant has 15 tables in total, each table seating up to 6 guests.
-We created functionality to accommodate larger groups as well, so the booking system reserves the amount of tables needed.
+The restaurant has 3 seating each day and 15 tables in total.
+Each table can seat up to 6 guests.
+We created functionality to also accommodate larger groups, so the booking system reserves the amount of tables needed.

 The project features full authentication for admin/staff who can log in and perform CRUD operations (access all bookings, add, edit and remove bookings).